 People who report drinking 1 to 3 cups of coffee per day are less likely to be hospitalized for abnormal heart rhythms by 20% versus non-coffee drinkers.
 Even a 2012 study highly recommends drinking coffee in moderation as it can protect you from heart failure.

 And if you’re thinking about your blood pressure when you drink coffee, worry not!
 A 2017 meta-analysis suggests that caffeine consumption is marginally beneficial for your blood pressure.

-May Lower Risk of Certain Types of Cancer
+3. May Lower the Risk of Certain Types of Cancer

 Carcinogens can increase the risk of cancer – the very reason why drinking coffee was assessed in 1991 for its carcinogenicity is the presence of acrylamide.